ibees-consulting/website-1/_pages/terradoocloud.md

   So, you can design your own solution that meet your needs based on the proposals of Terradoo Cloud.

+  Terradoo Cloud propose build a documentation reference as cookbook for each one design needs.

 For What ?
 ==========